CheickPaul/Finance-Python-Learning-Portfolio/epat--quantinsti/modules/m01_epat_primer/primer04_statistics/notes_statistics.md

 #### 1. <ins>Population and Sample</ins>

+Suppose we need to compute the average height of all people of a country.
+It is not possible to meet and mesure every citizen height.
+Statistics allow us to take a subset of this population termed as sample. then mesuring the height of this sample is DOABLE.
+The value of the average height of this sample is then extrapolated to the entire population.

+We use this technic for the survey

 #### 2. <ins>Sampling Distribution</ins>

 #### 3. <ins>The Central Limit Theorem (CLT)</ins>

 #### 4. <ins>Implication of the Central Limit Theorem (CLT)</ins>